hqnicolas/meta-ai-api/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.
 ```

-# Meta Copyright:

-For more information related to the license tied to Llama, please visit https://www.llama.com/llama3/license/